There’s no single bag that’s the right bag for everyone, but here are my tips to finding and buying the perfect suitcase for you.

 Trialing a Backpack:

-TIP: The comfort of backpack style bags are particularly dependent upon proper fit to your body.
+TIP: The comfort of backpack style bags is particularly dependent upon proper fit to your body.
 Be sure to select a bag appropriate to your body size and type.
 Then, watch a few YouTube videos on how to adjust a backpack to fit and load your bag.
-To rally give it a test, hop on a treadmill to get a sense of how the pack will really feel as you venture through trails, airports, and destinations both urban and remote with your entire packing list on your back.
+To really give it a test, hop on a treadmill to get a sense of how the pack will really feel as you venture through trails, airports, and destinations both urban and remote with your entire packing list on your back.

 My Favorite Bag

 After spending five weeks with her Eagle Creek convertible bag, I was sold.
 I love it because it’s highly convertible: it can be one large bag or two smaller bags.
-The entire thing can roll as one, or configured so that both bags are worn at once.
+The entire thing can roll as one, or be configured so that both bags are worn at once.
 For me, the flexibility to switch from one big bag to two smaller bags, and from suitcase to backpack, to day pack is ideal.
 I love my bag because it’s well made, has tons of extra features, is covered by a “No Matter What” warranty.
 It also saves me money on every trip by being convertible to one checkable bag or two separate bags that fit under the carry-on limit for 90% of airlines.

 My favorite feature of the Eagle Creek convertible bags that I adore is that it switches into what I playfully call “frontsies-backsies mode” – that is, the carryon-size suitcase converts to an impressively comfortable backpack to be worn on my back, and the daypack securely attaches (via special clips on the straps of the larger bag) to my front side.
 This has been a lifesaver in remote destinations in Chile, Argentina, and Romania, where using it as a roller bag would have gotten me mired in the disty streets, and in the city streets of Florence, where cobblestones would have rendered a roller bag useless.